gitworkflows/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 #### Homebrew

 GoReleaser facilitates the creation of a brew formula for meshplayctl.
-The [homebrew-tap](https://github.com/khulnasoft/homebrew-tap) repository is the location for Layer5’s brew formulas.
+The [homebrew-tap](https://github.com/khulnasoft/homebrew-tap) repository is the location for Khulnasoft’s brew formulas.

 #### Scoop

 GoReleaser facilitates the creation of a Scoop app for meshplayctl.
-The [scoop-bucket](https://github.com/khulnasoft/scoop-bucket) repository is the location of Layer5’s Scoop bucket.
+The [scoop-bucket](https://github.com/khulnasoft/scoop-bucket) repository is the location of Khulnasoft’s Scoop bucket.

 ## Helm Charts Lint Check, Build, and Release